 The e-krona pilot – test of technical solution for the e-krona

-The Riksbank has initiated a pilot project to develop a proposal for a technical solution for a central bank digital currency, an e-krona, that can work as a complement to cash.
-The aim of the pilot project is to show, in a text environment, how an e-krona could look, work and be used by the general public.
+The Riksbank initiated a pilot project in 2019 to develop a proposal for a technical solution for a central bank digital currency, an e-krona, that could work as a complement to cash.
+The project was completed in 2023.

 The e-krona pilot’s technical solution

-End users are able to obtain e-kronas by opening digital wallets with their participants, such as banks.
-The digital wallet is linked to a payment instrument, such as a mobile application, that the end user can use to exchange bank money in an account with the participant in the network into e-kronas, as well as to execute and accept transactions.
-The user shall also be able to make payments via wearables such as smart watches and cards.
+End users are able to obtain e-kronor by opening digital wallets with their participants, such as banks.
+The digital wallet is linked to a payment instrument, such as a mobile application, that the end user can use to exchange bank money in an account with the participant in the network into e-kronor and then make payments with e-kronor.

 Conceptual illustration of the architecture of the e-krona network